Astro-Otter-Space/Astrobin-WebServices/README.md

 Update to the newest version :
 > `composer update hamhamfonfon/astrobin-ws`

-* If you just want to make some issues, make some simple tests etc, juste clone the repository

-> `git clone git@github.com:HamHamFonFon/Astrobin-Webservices.git`

 If you're using old PHP versions:
+- PHP 8.1
+> `composer require hamhamfonfon/astrobin-ws:2.5`
 - PHP 7.4 | 8.0
 > `composer require hamhamfonfon/astrobin-ws:2.4`
 - PHP 7.3
 > `composer require hamhamfonfon/astrobin-ws:2.3`

 Caution, these versions are not maintained anymore.
-Only 2.5.* will be maintained and will have new features.
+Only 2.6.* will be maintained and will have new features.

+* If you just want to make some issues, make some simple tests etc, juste clone the repository

+> `git clone git@github.com:HamHamFonFon/Astrobin-Webservices.git`

 ### Usage